-This section focuses on tools and strategies for prudent antibiotic use at the farm level.
+This section focuses on tools and strategies for achieving prudent antibiotic use at the farm level.
 It is intended to support efforts assisting farmers to improve antibiotic use practices.

-Efforts to reduce antibiotic use in food-producing animals can be at different levels.
-From restricting or minimizing certain use (such as for growth promotion or prophylactic use) to removal of most or even all antibiotic use.
+Efforts to reduce antibiotic use in food-producing animals can be done at different levels: from restricting or minimizing certain use (such as for growth promotion or prophylactic use) to removal of most antibiotic use.
 Efforts can also be focused on making sure use is as appropriate as possible.
-Some example areas to work in to improve practices are:
+Some example areas to work on to improve practices are: